openmc-dev/openmc/docs/source/usersguide/input.rst

     and ``xs`` is the cross-section identifier for the table.

     *Default*: None

+    .. note:: This element is not used in the multi-group :ref:`energy_mode`.

   :macroscopic:
     The ``macroscopic`` element is similar to the ``nuclide`` element, but,